jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > Regálame tu beso y no te aflijas
 >
->Si ves que estoy pensando en otra cosa
+> Si ves que estoy pensando en otra cosa
 >
->No es nada malo, es que pasó una brisa
+> No es nada malo, es que pasó una brisa
 >
->La brisa de la muerte enamorada
+> La brisa de la muerte enamorada
 >
->Que ronda como un ángel asesino
+> Que ronda como un ángel asesino
 >
->Mas no te asustes, siempre se me pasa
+> Mas no te asustes, siempre se me pasa
 >
->Es solo la intuición de mi destino
+> Es solo la intuición de mi destino
 >
 >  __---Fito Paes, al lado del camino__

+> Los libros son un simulacro de recuerdo, una prótesis para recordar
+>
+>__---Héctor Abad Faciolince, El olvido que seremos__

+To castle and back is a boring book.
+We got warned about it from the start.
+One can only imagine the book has succeeded, if removing the glamour of being the head of state (of Czechoslovakia and then the Czech republic) was its goal.
+One gets the impression that the job is and endless treadmill of writing speeches, peppered here and there with responsibilities on preparing events/dinners for foreign diplomats and the ocasional political squabble.
+And yet it also let's through some of Vaclav personality and his inability to scape it all.
+As he only knows one way of acting, and this is to apease his always torturing conscience.
+Dissuade the right people of pursuing office this cannot.
+As just as Vaclav they will be compelled to obligue.
+In order to scape the hardest torture ... acting against one's own beliefs.

+> In the closet where the vacuum cleaner is kept, there also lives a bat.
+How to get rid of it?
+The lightbulb has been unscrewed so as not to wake it up and upset it.
+>
+> __--- Vaclav Havel, To the castle and back__

+This whimsical quote could be easily pass as a gag,  except it is repeated several times, it may be used as a metaphor or symbol for the strange situations of political life

+> Then Gorbachev arrived, accompanied by an aide.
+He smiled at us pleasantly and asked us to sit down.
+He was evidently curious to know what a dissident looked like.
+Until that moment he had never seen a live one
+>
+> __--- Vaclav Havel, To the castle and back__

+>It's not often that the parliament of a country would celebrate the dissolution of that country and thus the dissolution of itself
+>
+> __--- Vaclav Havel, To the castle and back__

+> I think that the moral order stands above the legal,political and economic orders, and that these latter orders should derive from the former, and not be techniques to go around its imperatives
+>
+> __--- Vaclav Havel, To the castle and back__

 ## STEM